-My parents moved to the Rangitikei in the early 1950s after serving in World War II, with aspirations for their children to take up the opportunities that war and the Depression had denied them.
-(My father had served in the Middle East, my mother was man powered to Wellington to work for the ‘war effort’).
+My parents moved to the Rangitikei in the early 1950s after serving in World War II, with aspirations for their children to take up the opportunities that war and (man made) Depression had denied them.
+(Congressman Charles Lindbergh of Minnesota said in 1920, “financial panics are scientifically created”).
+My father had served in the Middle East, my mother was man powered to Wellington to work for the ‘war effort’.
 It was a time of new beginnings.

 “A nation’s greatness is measured by how it treats its weakest members.”